yourbasic/func/README.md

 // all basic operations.
 It uses space proportional to the size of the graph. func Specific(g graph.Iterator) *Virtual
 ```
-Not only can `Specific` be used to cache any component.
+Not only can `Specific` be used to cache selected components,
+it can also be employed to import graphs
-It also solves another problem: importing graphs that are represented
-by more traditional data structures.
+that are represented by more traditional data structures.

+The implementation uses lists to associate each vertex
+in the graph with its adjacent vertices.
+This makes for fast and predictable iteration:
+the `visit` method produces its elements
+by reading from a fixed sorted precomputed list.

 ### Function inlining